UCREL/HEC/examples/multiple_similar_jobs/README.md

 6. After the tagging script has finished running (takes around 28 minutes to run the longest task see step 7 below), the Named Entities found in each book/file will be outputted into the `./output_files` folder.
 Additionally as we are running multiple tasks each task has its own standard error and output file e.g. in my case the standard output file for task 1 was `multiple-similar-job.o6841142.1` and for task 2 was `multiple-similar-job.o6841142.2`.
 The files are named through `job name`.`job ID`.`task ID`.
 7. If you would like to know some run time statistics, like total time each task took you can use the `qacct` command ([see the HEC pages for more details on this command](https://answers.lancaster.ac.uk/display/ISS/Monitoring+jobs+on+the+HEC)) e.g. for me to get these statistics for the first task I would run `qacct -j 6841278 -t 1` and for the second task `qacct -j 6841278 -t 2`.
 The longest run time `ru_wallclock` was task 1 with a total run time of `1657` seconds which is around 28 minutes.
 You may notice that it states the max memory/RAM used (`maxvmem` in the report `qacct` creates) to be close to 1 GB, from my experience it still requires a memory allocations of 3 GB as it would appear that parts of the Stanza model require large amounts of memory for a very short period of time which the memory monitor appears not to pick up on.
-7. **Optional**: As you have limited space in your home directory you may want to delete the Conda environment created from this job.
-To do so `cd $HOME` and `rm -r py3.8-multiple-similar-job` or `rm -r $HOME/py3.8-multiple-similar-job`
+7. **Optional**: As you have limited space in your storage directory you may want to delete the Conda environment created from this job.
+To do so `rm -r $global_storage/conda_environments/py3.8-multiple-similar-job`
 8. **Optional**: As you have 100 GB space in your `$global_storage` directory you may want to delete the downloaded stanza models.
 To do so `cd $global_storage` and `rm -r stanza_models`
 8. **Optional**: You may want to transfer the results of extracting the Named Entities to your home/local computer, to do so open a terminal on your home computer, change to the directory you want the Named Entities folder to be saved too and `scp -r username@wayland.hec.lancaster.ac.uk:./multiple_similar_jobs/output_files .`